N3rdL0rd/crashlink/README.md

 ## Development

 > [!NOTE]
-> This project is configured for the [just](https://just.systems/) command runner.
-If you don't have it installed, you can still run the commands in the `justfile` manually, but I don't recommend it.
+> This project is configured for the [just](https://just.systems/) command runner and [uv](https://docs.astral.sh/uv/).
+If you don't have them installed, you can still run the commands in the `justfile` manually, but I don't recommend it.

 For development purposes, you can clone the repo, install development dependencies, and run the tests: